 You could also sell your programs online.
-People can buy your programs and use them while you sleep.
-In fact, I did just that when I bought a couple programs from John Wellbourn in the past, using the Train Heroic app.
+People can buy your programs (or my programs, like VIGOR Training) and use them while you sleep.

 You can use the app to sell your programs, as well as track your clients’ progress.
 If I were still training, I’d use the app as a foundation to my business.